ITHACA MURALS

 In order to get things done, you need to act."

-Beverly Jane Martin was an innovative educator, dedicated activist, beloved mentor, and passionate champion for Ithaca's students and schools.
-She was the first Black woman in many spaces; the first Black valedictorian at Ithaca High School; the first Black school principal and the first Black school administrator in the Ithaca City School District.
-She served as the Director of Affirmative Action and Intercultural Relations for 15 years, pioneering, protesting, and campaigning for school equity and hiring a diverse teaching staff.
-Beverly was a member of numerous local and national organizations, including Club Essence and the Ithaca Council for Equality; and was a lifetime member of the NAACP and the National Urban League.
-She served on many boards including the Ithaca Zoning Board, National Black Educators Association, Greater Ithaca Activities Center, Southside Community Center, and United Way of Tompkins County.
-Central Elementary School was renamed Beverly J. Martin Elementary in 1992.
+Beverly Jane Martin was an innovative educator, dedicated activist, beloved mentor, and tireless champion for Ithaca’s students and schools.
+She was the first Black woman in many spaces, including the first Black valedictorian at Ithaca High School, the first Black school principal, and the first Black school administrator in the Ithaca City School District.
+Beverly served as Director of Affirmative Action and Intercultural Relations for 15 years, where she persistently advocated for school equity and the hiring of a diverse teaching staff through policy, protest, and community organizing.
+She was a member of numerous local and national organizations, including Club Essence and the Ithaca Council for Equality, and a lifetime member of the NAACP and the National Urban League.
+Beverly also served on many boards, including the Ithaca Zoning Board, the National Black Educators Association, the Greater Ithaca Activities Center, Southside Community Center, and United Way of Tompkins County.
+In recognition of her lasting impact, Central Elementary School was renamed Beverly J. Martin Elementary School in 1992.

 "Beverly Martin had an incredible amount of hope.
 She believed folks could learn, but it wouldn't happen unless you listened to what they had to say first.
 If you did, you would learn yourself."